hcronk/oco_vistool/README.md

      **geo_lower_right** (list, format:[lat, lon]):
          The latitude and longitude coordinates of the lower right hand corner of your area of interest.

+     **layer** (integer, format: integer between 0 and maximum code number in Encoding.csv) The code of the background layer to be used by the vistool.
+Each layer is given its code (encoded) in the Encoding.csv file in the code directory.
+The file contains the relation: layer name (by the NASA Worldview standards) - code (generated unique number).
+So, when adding new layers to the CSV, use the above standards.

    #### Optional:
 	**region** (string, default: none):